Sinnaj94/multipose-service-blender-plugin/README.md

 # Multipose Blender Plugin
+This project belongs to the main Service [https://github.com/Sinnaj94/multipose-service-backend](https://github.com/Sinnaj94/multipose-service-backend), there you can find detailed information.
 This is the Blender Multipose Plugin.
 To install, clone this repo and install the file [multipose.py](multipose.py) as a Blender addon.